• Outdoors Outdoors

 Land trusts like this don't just protect cute critters; they help rehabilitate land, safeguard waterways, and capture carbon from the atmosphere.
 Trusts also improve quality of life.

-This is just the beginning for conservationists.
+The Rothbury project is just the beginning for local conservationists.
 The Wildlife Trusts plan to buy the rest of the Rothbury Estate over the next two years once it secures enough funding.

 "We're very excited to be part of a once in a generation opportunity for securing a stunning area of countryside where people and nature can thrive side by side," Northumberland Wildlife Trust's chief executive Mike Pratt said in a release.